AmrDeveloper/Amun/docs/reference/enum.md

-Jot has compile time strong enumeration by default so you can't compare enum element with integer values,
+Amun has compile time strong enumeration by default so you can't compare enum element with integer values,

 ## Declare Enum